warestack/platform/backend/node-js-express/node-js-express-postgresql/README.md

-# Node Express - Mongoose with Javascript Seed
+# Node Express - PostgreSQL with Javascript Seed

-This seed helps you kickstart your Node.js projects using Express.js and **Javascript** with integrated MongoDB support through Mongoose.
+This seed helps you kickstart your Node.js projects using Express.js and **Javascript** with integrated PostgreSQL support through Sequelize.
 Additionally, it includes a `healthz` endpoint, essential for automated deployments on Warestack.

 ## Getting Started

-- Navigate to the `node-js-express-mongoose` directory.
+- Navigate to the `node-js-express-postgresql` directory.
 - Configure environment variables as described in the [local development](#local-development) section.
-- Ensure you have a MongoDB instance running or use your connection string in the `.env` for an external database.
+- Ensure you have a PostgreSQL instance running or use your connection string in the `.env` for an external database.
 - Use your preferred dependency manager to install dependencies (npm, yarn, pnpm, etc).
 - Our recommended one is yarn so the related command is `yarn install`.
 - Use `yarn start` to start the server.
-- Your API is now connected to a MongoDB instance, and you can begin creating models, routes, etc.
+- Your API is now connected to a PostgreSQL instance, and you can begin creating models, routes, etc.

 ## Required environment variables